libercoinproject/LMessage/docs/contribute.dir/develop.dir/overview.rst

 Nitro key
 ^^^^^^^^^

-Regular contributors are enouraged to take further steps to protect their key and the Nitro Key (Start) is recommended by the BitMessage project for this purpose.
+Regular contributors are enouraged to take further steps to protect their key and the Nitro Key (Start) is recommended by the LMessage project for this purpose.

 Debian-quirks
 ~~~~~~~~~~~~~